giovanniboscu/continuous-section-field/docs/aes/README.md

 Two configurations are analysed:

 * **Case A**: the undegraded tower, representing a smooth reference case in which the sectional stiffness varies regularly along the height because of the geometric taper.
-* **Case B**: the same tower geometry with a localized longitudinal stiffness degradation introduced through the participation field $w_i(z)$, leaving the polygonal geometry unchanged.
+* ****: the same tower geometry with a localized longitudinal stiffness degradation introduced through the participation field $w_i(z)$, leaving the polygonal geometry unchanged.

 The two configurations are defined by separate YAML inputs with identical geometry.
 The difference between them is limited to the longitudinal stiffness weighting law.
 #### Validation design